 States.
 It therefore seems logical to conclude that the 13 Star patterns of 1792 were for one cent copper pieces and not for half dollars as many writers have suggested with reservations.
 It must have been a follow-up of the 1791 patterns in copper which were definitely tor a copper cent.
-The elimination of the denomination would be a way of following the then existing English practice
+The elimination of the denomination would support the elimination of the denomination would support the elimination of the denomination would the support of the support of the denomination would the support of the support of the denomination would the support of the support of the denomination would the support of the support of the denomination would the support of the support of the support of the denomination would the support of the support of the support of the denomination would the support of the support of the support of the support of the denomination would the support of the be a way of following the then existing English practice be a way of following the then existing English practice of not putting a denomination on copper coin and treating copper as token money.
 The conclusion that 13 Star patterns of 1792 were patterns for cents throws new light on the gold piece and on the silver pieces.
-It indicates that the precious metal pieces were for special presentation rather than as examples of the product to be sold.
+It indicates that the precious metal pieces were for special presentation rather than as ex-amples of the product to be sold.